 Digital voice recorders are designed for many uses.
 Some are great at recording dictation, others are built for recording musical instruments.
 It is important to understand the unique differences among all of the different recorders, and what each one offers in terms of features.
 What are the top 3 considerations when choosing a digital voice recorder for journalists?

 What’s the main purpose of your audio recordings?
 That’s the first thing you’ll need to consider.
 If you plan to use the audio recording for broadcast, you’ll need to get a recorder that can record broadcast quality recording.
 However, if the recording are primarily for personal use (writing posts, articles, and books) then you really don’t need a broadcast quality recording.

 2. Portability and Ease of Use

 This is an important consideration.
-Professional digital voice recorder tend to be harder to use (more features and settings) and are bulkier (better microphones, more power).
-If you are looking for “point and shoot” voice recorder that you can easily carry in your pocket – you’ll need to compromise on the sound quality of the recording.
+Professional digital voice recorder tend to be harder to use (more features and functions) and are bulkier (better microphones, needs more power).
+If you are looking for “point and shoot” voice recorder that you can easily carry in your pocket – you’ll need to compromise on the sound quality of your recordings.

 Again, high end digital voice recorders use a lot of power.
 For instance the Zoom H4N will drain 2 AA batteries within 6 hours.
 For journalists that are out in the field for days, you’ll need to stock up on batteries – and remember to replace them frequently.
 However, professional digital recorders allow you to power them using AC power from any standard wall socket, or a power bank – very useful for those all day conferences.

-Here are our top 3 recorders we recommend for journalists.
+Here are the top 3 recorders I recommend for journalists.